FrederikRichter/StudIP-cli/README.md

 # StudIP-cli
-StudIP cli tool using the reverse engineered  JsonAPI of StudIP written in pure Python
+StudIP cli tool using the reverse engineered  JsonAPI of StudIP written in pure Python while bypassing normal oauth authorization.
+This tool does not need to be approved by a system admin to work and use the json api.

 # How to Install
 ```